agniutkarsh/Technical-Portfolio/README.md

 •	How should Online Ed-Tech Startups make use of the pandemic to enhance their market value? - https://bit.ly/3ecnsEk

-<strong>For the below contributions, I collaborated with Amish, so for removing confusion as to who contributed, I have added a file named AmishBonafide, which clearly states that it was a collaborated effort.(where I am aliased as Raj)</strong>

 Professional strengths:

 Possess two years of progressive experience as a web and content writer